NashTech-Labs/grafana-k6/Metrices/README.md

 Now the tests will be execute on your machine.

-you can change metrices code as per your needs.
+you can change metrices code and variable name as per your needs.

-For a better understanding please refer to this blog:- click here
+For a better understanding please refer to this blog:- [click here]